kellan/kellan.github.io/_posts/2022-10-08-how-to-plan.md

 * An investment portfolio approach is a framework.
 20% of our effort should be going to brand new efforts that are high risk and high reward.
 The number of people it takes to operate our mature products should decrease 20% YoY even as usage grows.

-* Capabilities models are a framework: we need to be able to X so we can unlock Y opportunity.
+* Capabilities models are a framework.
+We need to be able to X so we can unlock Y opportunity.

 For similar reasons to what we discussed in points 1 & 2, these constraints can't be uncovered by the planning process, they need to be constraints people know going into Planning.